Nexxsys/PandI/Home Lab/README.md

 I have create a number of home labs and used them for various learning projects.
 These were original setup using VirtualBox, but I have switched to VMWare Wokstation 17 to manage my VM and labs.

+## Scripts
+The gemini-setup.sh script is for setting up a virtual machine, like MX Linux, with some of the base tools that I like to have installed with any linux virtual or physical machine.
+The githubdownload.py file was borrowed from [IppSec's Parrot Build Repo](https://github.com/IppSec/parrot-build)

 - gemini-setup.sh
 This script is for setting up a new environment for pentesting with some of the tools that I like
 - gethubdownload.py